Hooker, Oklahoma

 Hooker is a city in Texas County, Oklahoma, United States.
-As of the 2010 census, the city population was 1,918.
+As of the 2020 census, the city’s population was 1,802.
 It is located approximately 20 miles northeast of Guymon on US Route 54 highway.

 Toponymy

 The city name honors local cattle foreman John “Hooker” Threlkeld, who came to the area in 1873.
 It has frequently been noted on lists of unusual place names.
 The city's motto, referring to the alternative interpretation of its name, is "It's a location, not a vocation".

 History

 In 1902, the Chicago, Rock Island and Pacific Railway laid tracks from Liberal, Kansas southwest through the Hooker area to Texhoma, Texas area.
 In 1904, the Chicago Townsite Company oversaw the organization and sale of town lots, and the city quickly grew.
 In 1927 the Beaver, Meade and Englewood Railroad (BM&E) built an east–west line to Hooker.

 Geography

 Hooker is located at 36°51′41″N 101°12′50″W (36.861425, −101.213915).
 According to the United States Census Bureau, the city has a total area of 0.9 sqmi, all land.